 The Supreme Council, 33°, created the Scottish Rite Foundation, S.J., U.S.A., Inc. (Scottish Rite Foundation), to support philanthropic endeavors.
-Each year, through the Development Office (link to new Development Office page), the Supreme Council seeks donations for the Scottish Rite Foundation’s three major programs: RiteCare Scottish Rite Childhood Language Program (SRCLP), scholarships, and national disaster relief.
+Each year, through the Development Office, the Supreme Council seeks donations for the Scottish Rite Foundation’s three major programs: RiteCare Scottish Rite Childhood Language Program (SRCLP), scholarships, and national disaster relief.

 The Foundation provides start-up funding for new SRCLP facilities and lends support to operations of existing facilities.
 We have SRCLP facilities in each state in the Southern Jurisdiction and more are in the planning stages.
 For a list of the SRCLP facilities nationwide, visit the SRCLP Directory.

 The Scottish Rite Foundation offers several scholarships for higher education for students seeking a college degree or vocational license.
 Our scholarship programs encourage the pursuit of higher learning in all categories, including the study of speech pathology and education.
 Click here to learn more about the scholarships we support.

 The Foundation is also dedicated to helping victims of natural disasters such as fires, floods, earthquakes, and hurricanes.
 Through the Foundation, the Supreme Council provides direct relief to disaster victims and works with other Masonic groups to provide additional assistance.